artur-ciocanu/launch.en/help/api/endpoints/builds.md

 The following calls demonstrate how to retrieve the related resources for a build.
 When [looking up a build](#lookup), these relationships are listed under the `relationships` property.

+See the [relationships guide](../guides/relationships.md) for more information on relationships in the Reactor API.

 ### List the related data elements for a build {#data-elements}

 You can list the related data elements for a build by appending `/data_elements` to the path of a lookup request.